Privcy/ETHAvax/README.md

 # ETHAvax
-# Project Title
+# Project: Create and Mint Token

-Simple balance management.
+This is a simple smart contract code for minting tokens.

 ## Description

 This program allows the owner to do the following:
-- Deposit
+- Mint Tokens (Only for contract owner)
-- Withdraw
+- Burning Tokens (Any User)
-- Clear Balance
+- Transferring Tokens (Any User)

 ## Getting Started